NickBeeuwsaert/graphorrhea/README.rst

     npm i
     npm run start

-Snowpack_ will open up a new browser window, if it doesn't point your browser at ``http://127.0.0.1:8080``.
+ESBuild_ will start serving the frontend, point your browser to ``http://127.0.0.1:8080``.

 Then go hog-wild.